-Cannabidiol (CBD) is the buzzword of the moment (or should that be buzz-acronym?).
+Cannabidiol (CBD oil) is the buzzword of the moment (or should that be buzz-acronym?).
 But despite seemingly being in every beauty article, blog and Facebook post I see, many people are confused about what it is and how to use it.

 I have to admit to being the same.
-I know CannabiGold, which I recommended, can help your skin, but what about all these other miracle claims?
+I know CannabiGold can help your skin, but what about all these other miracle claims?
 Can CBD oil really help menopause symptoms?
 Ease anxiety?
 Stop chronic pain, align the planets and bring them into universal harmony and end the Jameela Jamil/Kardashians feud?

 What is CBD oil?